dami2106/Parallelising-Serial-Algorithms/README.md

 ## How to run & compile

-Each program is set up in its own folder (ie, scan, sssp_dijsktra, bitonic).
+Each program is set up in its own folder (ie, scan, sssp_dijsktra, bitonicsort).
 Using a bash terminal, cd into the desired directory using the `cd` command - eg (`cd scan`) which them puts you into the directory of the scan program.

 The provided shell file for each program (run.sh - executed via `./run.sh`) will compile